Holographic Hair How-To: Tips & Techniques

 Did you think holographic everything was a thing of the past?
 Think again because this iridescent pattern is back in a big way and bold clients everywhere are here 👏🏼 for 👏🏼 it 👏🏼!
-Watch the quickie technique video to see how the mesmerizing process is done, then keep reading for BTC Team Member @kristinacheeseman’s biggest tips and takeaways.
+Watch the quickie technique video to see how the mesmerizing process is done, then keep reading for BTC Team Member Kristina Cheeseman (@kristinacheeseman)’s biggest tips and takeaways.

 Holographic Hair Technique Deets